Silkwood: Plot

-Karen Silkwood, a worker at the Kerr-McGee Cimarron Fuel Fabrication Site (near Crescent, Oklahoma), shares a ramshackle house with two co-workers, her boyfriend Drew Stephens and her lesbian friend Dolly Pelliker.
+In 1972, Karen Silkwood, a worker at the Kerr-McGee Cimarron Fuel Fabrication Site (near Crescent, Oklahoma), shares a ramshackle house with two co-workers, her boyfriend Drew Stephens and her lesbian friend Dolly Pelliker.
 She makes MOX fuel rods for nuclear reactors, where she deals with the threat of exposure to radiation.
 She has become a union activist, concerned that corporate practices may adversely affect the health of workers.
 She is also engaged in a conflict with her former common-law husband in an effort to have more time with their three children.

 Because the plant has ostensibly fallen behind on a major contract – fabricating MOX fuel rods for a breeder reactor at the Hanford Site in Washington state – employees are required to work long hours and weekends of overtime.
 She believes that managers are falsifying safety reports and cutting corners wherever possible, risking the welfare of the personnel.
 Karen approaches the union with her concerns and becomes active in lobbying for safeguards.
 She travels to Washington, D.C. to testify before the Atomic Energy Commission.

 When Silkwood and other workers become contaminated by radiation, plant officials try to blame her for the incident.
 When she sees weld sample radiographies of fuel rods being retouched to hide shoddy work, and that records of inadequate safety measures had been altered, she decides to investigate further herself.
 Complications arise in her personal life when Angela, a funeral parlour beautician, joins the household as Dolly's lover.
 Unable to deal with Silkwood's obsession with gathering evidence, and suspecting her of infidelities, Drew moves out.

-Once she feels she has gathered sufficient documentation, Silkwood contacts a journalist from The New York Times and arranges a nighttime meeting.
+On November 13, 1974, once she feels she has gathered sufficient documentation, Silkwood contacts a journalist from The New York Times and arranges a nighttime meeting.
 She first attends a union meeting, carrying documentation of her findings on her way to meet with the journalist.
 En route, she sees approaching headlights in her rear-view mirror, which draw so close that they distract and blind her, preventing her from seeing the road ahead, leading to her fatal one-car crash.
 No documents are found in the wreckage of her car.